Welcome to Southern Hospitality!

 The master bedroom is my own little haven, a mix of Traditional furniture and cottage style.

 My guest room below, which houses my roommate, Rhonda:

 The cozy den in my lower level is now completed with the addition of new windows and drapes.

 And last, but not least, my newly renovated laundry room/mudroom has come a long, long way:

 I’ve shared a lot of the projects here on my blog, so take a look around.
-You can read Meet Rhoda to find out more about me and why I moved back to Georgia.
+You can read Meet Rhoda to find out more about me and why I lived in Birmingham for awhile and moved back to my home state of Georgia.